Searchable Directory >> Synagogues

 Rabbi Martyn Adelberg

 Chabad Lubavitch Torah Center serves the Glendale area, and the many unaffiliated who use its services.
-Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counselling, life cycle services and holiday celebrations.
+Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counseling, lifecycle services and holiday celebrations.

 Administrative Office: 6789 N. Green Bay Ave., Glendale, WI 53209